lucasmichels/exp_landing-fitness/README.md

 # Landing Page Project

-This project is a Landing Page for fitness program.
+This project is a Landing Page for a fitness program.

 ## Page Screenshot